Nogapendekin alfa inbakicept-pmln (Anktiva®)

 About Nogapendekin alfa inbakicept-pmln (Anktiva®)

-Nogapendekin alfa inbakicept-pmln works against cancer as a biologic response modifier targeting IL-15.
-Biological response modifiers are substances that have no direct antitumor effect but can trigger the immune system to attack tumors.
-This therapy is used with Bacillus Calmette-Guérin (BCG) – another biologic response modifier, to treat some cancers.
-When used with BCG, Nogapendekin alfa inbakicept-pmln activates the immune system causing inflammation of the bladder wall that, in turn, destroys cancer cells within the bladder.
+This medication is a biologic response modifier targeting IL-15.
+Biological response modifiers are substances that have no direct antitumor effect, but can trigger the immune system to attack tumors.
+This medication is used with Bacillus Calmette-Guérin (BCG), another biologic response modifier, to treat some cancers.
+When used together, the immune system is activated, causing inflammation of the bladder wall that then destroys cancer cells within the bladder.

-Nogapendekin alfa inbakicept-pmln is given directly into the bladder (called intravesically) through a catheter.
-The medicine is left in the bladder for 2 hours, unless you are not able to retain it for that long, then it can be voided sooner.
+This medication is given directly into the bladder (called intravesically) through a catheter.
+The medicine is left in the bladder for 2 hours; if you are not able to retain it for that long, it can be voided sooner.
 The dosage and schedule are determined by your healthcare provider.
 You may have red-tinged urine the first 24 hours after administration.

 How the Intravesicular Treatment is Given

-• You should limit your fluid intake starting the night prior to the procedure and have no fluids for 4 hours before.
+- Limit how much you drink starting the night prior to the procedure, and have no fluids for 4 hours before.
 This is so you will be able to hold your urine in during the procedure for the full treatment time.
 In addition, the area receives more concentrated (and effective) doses of the medicine with less urine output during the procedure.

-• If you take a diuretic (water pill), you will be told to not take this for at least 4 hours before the procedure.
+- If you take a diuretic (water pill), do not take it for at least 4 hours before the procedure.

-• The medication is given through the catheter, into the bladder.
-The catheter may be removed or clamped and remain in place based on your provider’s recommendation.
+- The medication is given through the catheter into the bladder.
+The catheter may be removed or clamped and stay in place based on your provider’s recommendation.

-• You will need to hold the medication in your bladder for 2 hours.
+- You will hold the medication in your bladder for 2 hours.
 You may need to change positions every 15 minutes to be sure the medicine reaches all areas of the bladder.
 Do this by rolling on your side, back, other side, and stomach.

 Precautions After Treatment

-• After using an incontinence pad, pour bleach on the pad, allow it to soak in, place it in a plastic bag, and discard it with trash.
+- After using an incontinence pad, pour bleach on the pad, allow it to soak in, place it in a plastic bag, and discard it with the trash.

 Bladder and Urinary Problems

-Therapy may cause side effects related to urination including pain urinating (dysuria), frequent urination, urgency to urinate (micturition), blood in urine (hematuria), and urinary tract infection.
+You may have pain urinating (dysuria), frequent urination, urgency to urinate, blood in urine (hematuria), and urinary tract infection.
 Symptoms of urinary tract infection include frequency, urgency, and burning with urination.
-It is less common, but Nogapendekin alfa inbakicept-pmln can also cause bladder irritation and frequent overnight urination (nocturia).
-These side effects can also affect your lab values like creatinine.
+It is less common, but this medication can also cause bladder irritation and frequent overnight urination (nocturia).
+These side effects can also affect your lab values, like creatinine.
 You will have your labs drawn to monitor these values.
 If you’re having any of these symptoms, contact your provider right away.

 Reproductive Concerns